re-mote-sensing/re-mote/Water_Sensor/re-mote-webserver/README.md

 4. (Optional) Use reverse proxy to setup SSL and expose to public address (Ex.
 Nginx Proxy Manager).

 5. You are all set!
-If you have docker desktop, you can see it in the GUI interface, docker desktop can view all instances and easier to maintain or restart after shutdown.
+If you have a docker desktop, you can see it in the GUI interface, docker desktop can view all instances and easier to maintain or restart after shutdown.

 	<img src="/Documentation/Pictures/server/docker_desktop.png" width="50%">

 6. Using your IP address to view your website.
-	- Find local IP address
+	- Find the local IP address
 		- Windows: `ipconfig`
 		- Linux/MacOS: `ifconfig`